logo

 Morning Consult Logo

-Respondents were asked whether major technology companies should do the following, then whether they actually do the following:
+Respondents were asked whether they agree major technology companies do the following:

 Morning Consult Logo